copyright Silverdance

-Behind each picture on the left is the respective Cattery details which kindly allowed me to use their pictures.
+Behind each picture on the left are details of the respective Cattery which kindly allowed me to use their pictures.
 Move the mouse over the picture to see the name of the cat, colour, sex, availability and the age of the cat pictured.
-Persians need a longer period to develop to full growth and for the eye colour to come in be it Copper or Emerald-green.
+Persians need a longer period to develop to full growth and for their eye colour to come in, be it copper or emerald-green.

 Breedstandard of Persians